Michael Grose joined the UO music faculty in 2001 as associate

 Orchestra of Chicago and the Illinois Philharmonic.
 He has

-performed with the Chicago, Atlanta, Milwaukee, Honolulu, Oregon,
+performed with the Chicago, Baltimore, Atlanta, Milwaukee, Honolulu, Charleston,

-musician, Grose was the recipient of the Sweepstakes Award at the
+musician, Grose received the Sweepstakes Award at the

 Fischoff International Chamber Music Competition, making him the